qing762/exitlag-auto-signup/README.md

 Contributions are always welcome!

-To contribute, fork this repository and improve it.
+To contribute, fork this repository and do anything you wish.
 After that, make a pull request.

 ## Feedback / Issues